ChristianIvicevic/deployonfriday.io/posts/2020/11/wtf-is-a-sparse-array.md

 // -> [0, 2, 4, 6, 8]
 ```

-You may rightfully say that this is not dynamic at all and prone to mistakes so there are a few way to create dense arrays in Javascript depending on the use case.
+You may rightfully say that this is not dynamic at all and prone to mistakes so there are a few ways to create dense arrays in Javascript depending on the use case.
 In order to create an array with fixed length that contains the same element multiple times you can use the [`Array.fill`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) method:

 ```tsx